 The Northwestern University Libraries' collection of 6.2 million titles and 304 terabytes of unique digital content includes a portfolio of distinguished special collections.

 These notable collections include:

 - Art Library, a collection focusing on art, architecture and design, with particular strengths in western 19th century art and architecture

-- Charles Deering McCormick Library of Special Collections, home to rare books, periodicals, posters, manuscripts, photographs and other materials
+- Charles Deering McCormick Library of Special Collections and University Archives, home to rare books, periodicals, posters, manuscripts, photographs and materials pertaining to Northwestern history; including records, scrapbooks, publications and photographs

 - Government & Geographic Information Collection, a federal depository library featuring Congressional reports, census information and other official documents